techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=100
 (305)
 MVC is short call of

-a.
-Model-View-Controller
+A. Model-View-Controller

-b.
-Multiple-View-Controller
+B. Multiple-View-Controller

-c.
-Metal-View-Controller
+C. Metal-View-Controller

-d.
+D.

-Answer: A
+ANSWER: A
 MARK:
 0.5

+CHAPTER:

 MIX
 CHOICES: